 The resource supports the Aboriginal and Torres Strait Islander people action plan, one of 6 plans under the Workforce Diversification and Inclusion Strategy for WA Public Sector Employment 2020-2025.

 Aboriginal and Torres Strait Islander cultural awareness training is mandatory for everyone who works in the public sector for more than 3 months, and for public sector board members.

-Agencies may use this resource or their own training resource to meet this requirement.
+Public sector agencies and boards can use this resource or their own training resource to meet this mandate.

 It is important to keep appropriate records of this information and many agencies coordinate this through their learning management systems.